Vorm: Translations and a constrained hypothesis space support unsupervised morphological segmentation across languages

-Keywords: unsupervised morphological segmentation, low-resource languages, morphological typology, reduplication
+Keywords: unsupervised morphological segmentation, low-resource languages, morphological typology, reduplication, canonical segmentation

-TL;DR: A new unsupervised morphological segmentation system, leveraging translation data, does well.
+TL;DR: A new unsupervised morphological segmentation system, leveraging translation data, does well on canonical segmentation

-Abstract: This paper introduces VORM, an unsupervised morphological segmentation system, leveraging translation data to infer highly accurate morphological transformations, including less-frequently modeled processes such as infixation and reduplication.
-The system is evaluated on standard benchmark data, as well as on a novel dataset of 37 typologically diverse languages.
-In both cases, its results compare favourably to other unsupervised systems.
+Abstract: This paper introduces Vorm, an unsupervised morphological segmentation system, leveraging translation data to infer highly accurate morphological transformations, including less-frequently modeled processes such as infixation and reduplication.
+The system is evaluated on standard benchmark data and a novel, typologically diverse, dataset of 37 languages.
+Model performance is competitive and sometimes superior on canonical segmentation, but more limited on surface segmentation.

 Submission Number: 215